exercism/elm/exercises/concept/role-playing-game/.docs/introduction.md

 type Maybe a = Nothing | Just a
 ```

-This is know as a "custom type" definition in Elm terminology.
+This is known as a "custom type" definition in Elm terminology.
 Custom types are introduced in details in another concept of this track but we won't need it to understand specifically `Maybe`.
 The `a` in `Maybe a` and `Just a` represents a type variable, meaning it can be any type, such as `Int`, `Bool` or `String`.
 As such, a `Maybe String` is a variable that optionally holds a `String`, while a `Maybe Int` would optionally hold an `Int`.